Campus Improvement Plan

 2022-23: 32 of 32 Academic Achievement Points Met; 100% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

 Strategy 1: The SBAI team will leverage the PLC process to ensure all students are on target to meeting all TEKS and ensure gaps are being closed.

-Staff Responsible for Monitoring: Administrators, Counselor, Teachers
+Staff Responsible for Monitoring: Teachers, Administrators

-Performance Objective 4 - ENGLISH LANGUAGE ACQUISITION PROGRESS
+Performance Objective 5 - ENGLISH LANGUAGE ACQUISITION PROGRESS

 Goals